bitcoinops/scaling-book/1.fee_bumping/fee_bumping.md

 unstuck after it’s been broadcast, then users are forced to bid conservatively (high) to avoid the risk of having their transaction get stuck.

-We, therefore, need a method to bump up the fee on an already broadcast transaction for a couple of reasons:
+We therefore need a method to bump up the fee on an already broadcast transaction for a couple of reasons:

 1. To allow users to ‘unstick’ an already broadcast transaction.